WHAT TO DO – 2-DAY DUBROVNIK ITINERARY

 It is impressive to stroll the Stradun, sit down in one of the (overpriced) cafes, and have a drink.

-- If you enter via the Ploce Gate or Pile Gate, you are right at the street – so, no way to get lost here.
+• If you enter via the Ploce Gate or Pile Gate, you are right on the street – so, no way to get lost here.

 Dubrovnik Old Town